Skip to Content

 The meat is always slow cooked in a richly-flavored broth until it is melt-in-your-mouth tender.
 When served as a stew (the original dish), the meat is ladled up into bowls along with plenty of its broth, garnished with fresh toppings, and finally served with a side of warm corn tortillas.

-The meat is shredded, the corn tortillas are dipped in the birria broth (referred to as consommé) and fried on a comal or hot skillet.
+For quesatacos, the meat is shredded, corn tortillas are dipped in the birria broth (referred to as consommé) and fried on a comal or hot skillet.

-From there, a melting cheese is added to the tortilla along with the shredded meat and different filling preferences.
+From there, a melting cheese is added to the tortilla along with the shredded meat and different filling preferences.the consommé serves two purposes: you dip the tortillas in it before frying (the fat helps them crisp), and you serve it as a dipping sauce with the finished tacos.

 I add pickled onions and cilantro to add acidity and bite to the rich meat and consomme.
 The resulting taco is then served with a small bowl of birria broth as a dipping sauce.